-duccos DNICCEC and TSIC protocol processing dnssec DNSSEC and TSIG protocol processing. lame-servers Lame servers.
-These are misconfigurations in remo servers, discovered by BIND 9 when trying to quer those servers during resolution. delegation-only Delegation only.
-Logs queries that have been forced delegation-only to NXDOMAIN as the result of a delegation-only zone or a delegation-only in a forward, hint or stub zone declaration. edns-disabled Log queries that have been forced to use plain DNS due euns-uisabieu to timeouts.
-This is often due to the remote servers not being RFC 1034 compliant (not always returning FOR- MERR or similar to EDNS queries and other extensions to the DNS when they are not understood).
+dnssec lame-servers DNSSEC and TSIG protocol processing.
+Lame servers.
+These are misconfigurations in remote servers, discovered by BIND 9 when trying to query delegation-only those servers during resolution.
+Delegation only.
+Logs queries that have been forced to NXDOMAIN as the result of a delegation-only zone or a delegation-only in a forward, hint or stub zone declaration. edns-disabled Log queries that have been forced to use plain DNS due to timeouts.
+This is often due to the remote servers not being RFC 1034 compliant (not always returning FOR-MERR or similar to EDNS queries and other extensions to the DNS when they are not understood).
 In other words, this is targeted at servers that fail to respond to DNS queries that they don't understand.
 Note: the log message can also be due to packet loss.
 Before reporting servers for non-RFC 1034 compliance they should be re-tested to determine the nature of the non-compliance.
 This testing should prevent or reduce the number of false-positive reports.
 Note: eventually named will have to stop treating such timeouts as due to RFC 1034 non compliance and start treating it as plain packet loss.
-Falsely classify- ing packet loss as due to RFC 1034 non compliance im- pacts on DNSSEC validation which requires EDNS for the DNSSEC records to be returned.
-RPZ Information about errors in response policy zone files, rewritten responses, and at the highest debug levels, mere rewriting attempts. rate-limit (Only available when BIND 9 is configured with the - -enable-rrl option at compile time.)
+Falsely classifying packet loss as due to RFC 1034 non compliance impacts on DNSSEC validation which requires EDNS for the DNSSEC records to be returned.
+RPZ Information about errors in response policy zone files, rewritten responses, and at the highest debug levels, mere rewriting attempts. rate-limit (Only available when BIND 9 is configured with the - enable-rrl option at compile time.)
 The start, periodic, and final notices of the rate limiting of a stream of responses are logged at info severity in this category.
-These messages include a hash value of the domain name of the response and the name itself, except when there is insufficient memory to record the name for the final notice The final notice is normally delayed until about one minute after rate limit stops. ${ m \dot{A}}$ lack of memory can hurry the final notice, in which case it starts with an asterisk ().
+These messages include a hash value of the domain name of the response and the name itself, except when there is insufficient memory to record the name for the final notice The final notice is normally delayed until about one minute after rate limit stops.
+A lack of memory can hurry the final notice, in which case it starts with an asterisk ().
 Various internal events are logged at debug 1 level and higher.
-Rate limiting of individual requests is logged in the query-errors category. cname Logs nameservers that are skipped due to them being a CNAME rather than A / AAAA records. -
+Rate limiting of individual requests is logged in the query-errors category. cname Logs nameservers that are skipped due to them being a